Beekeepers using tracking devices to protect precious hives - NewsBreak

 Investigators also found frames, the kinds used to hold the honeycomb, belonging to Helio Medina, another beekeeper who lost 282 hives a year ago.

 Medina said the theft devastated his apiary, so this year he placed GPS trackers inside the boxes.
 He also strapped cable locks around them and installed cameras nearby.
-As the almond bloom approached and the hives became most valuable, he drove around patrolling the orchards in the dark.60,000 bees stolen from grocery company’s pollinator field
+As the almond bloom approached and the hives became most valuable, he drove around patrolling the orchards in the dark.

 “We have to do what we can to protect ourselves.
 Nobody can help us,” Medina said.